ABOUT THE HWC

 In recent years, participants in the Harvardwood Writers Program and Competition have seen unprecedented success, with pilot sales to ABC, the CW, Disney+, Jim Henson Company, Netflix, Showtime, Sony, Syfy, and TV Land, in addition to blind script deals at ABC Studios and Warner Bros.
 Harvardwood writers have been staffed on over two dozen shows, and recent shows include: Almost Paradise (WGN), American Dad (Fox), Animaniacs (Hulu), Awkwafina is Nora From Queens (Comedy Central), Billions (Showtime), Bridgerton (Netflix), DC's Legends of Tomorrow (CW), Emergence (ABC), Family Guy (FOX), Fear the Walking Dead (AMC), The Flash (CW), Future Man (Hulu), The Goldbergs (ABC), Gotham (Fox), Grey's Anatomy (ABC), The Handmaid's Tale (Hulu), Homeland (Showtime), How To Get Away With Murder (ABC), In The Dark (CW), Jane the Virgin (CW), Manhunt: Deadly Games (CBS), Marvel’s Runaways (Hulu), Power (Starz), Queen Sugar (OWN),The Resident (FOX), Shadowhunters (Freeform), and The Society (Netflix).
 Among our feature film writers, successes include writing for: Marvel Films, Circle of Confusion, Electric Entertainment, and Netflix.

-Industry professionals, with support from the Harvardwood Board of Directors, will evaluate all scripts entered to determine the winner and runner up from each category.
-Results are expected to be announced in Winter 2018.
-HWC judges are working executives and creatives (51% women, 49% men) with experience across various fields of entertainment.
+Industry professionals, with support from the Harvardwood Board of Directors, evaluate all scripts entered to determine the winner and runner up (if applicable) from each category.
+Results are announced on a rolling basis, strategically, in line with industry trends.
+HWC judges are working executives and creatives, with a balance of gender, race and other diversity and experience across various fields of entertainment.

 Winning scripts will be read by an array of industry professionals, including literary managers, agents, and development professionals.
-All winners will receive a mentor and a small cash award, in addition to waived program fees for the 2018-19 Harvardwood Writers Program.
+All winners will receive a mentor and a small cash award.

 Only Full Members of Harvardwood are eligible for the competition (Friends of Harvardwood are ineligible).
-To become a Full member, non-members can register here.
+To become a Full member, non-members can register by clicking here.